LibrariesHacked/schema-librarydata/docs/events.md

 Depending on how many events the service holds, a new file may be easier to manage.

-### How the data could be used
+### How the data could be used {#usage}

 ---

 #### Locally

-Having comprehensive data on events alongside traditional usage data such as loans will be a long-overdue tool for analysis of library impact.
+Comprehensive data on events, alongside usage data such as loans, will be a long-overdue tool for reporting on the full impact of libraries.

-The Barnet events data, filtered by events held in 2019 shows the scale of attendance at different types of library events.
-Particularly the impact and popularity of those such as Rhyme Time.
+The Barnet events data, filtered by those held in 2019 shows the scale of attendance at different types of library events.
+Particularly the popularity of those such as Rhyme Time.

 <figure>
     <img src="{{site.url}}/images/events_barnet.png" alt="Bubble chart displaying barnet events by type." width="100%"/>
     <figcaption>2019 attendees at Barnet library events held grouped by event type.</figcaption>
 </figure>

+Reporting events alongside loans provides a way to recognise different aspects of library usage as being equally valid.

 #### Nationally

-Having a standard for event data becomes very useful when used to list and publicise events that are happening across library services.
+Having a standard for event data becomes useful when used to list and publicise events that are happening across library services.

-People are not always interested in what is happening in their local authority.
-They want to know what is happening near to them, or near to where they are at a particular time.
-If local authorities can publish standard event data we can begin to list events ahead of time.
-This would be especially powerful during times of combined events, such as World Book Day, and the Summer Reading Challenge (see future enhancements, below).
+People may not be particularly interested in what is happening in their local authority.
+They want to know what is happening near to them.
+If services can publish standard event data we can begin to list events ahead of time, and show these by library, regardless of authority.
+This would be especially useful during times of national events, such as World Book Day, and the Summer Reading Challenge (see future enhancements, below).

 ### Future enhancements